Emmanuel Dennis: Watford

 On 21 June 2021, Watford confirmed they had reached an agreement with Club Brugge for the transfer of Dennis.
 A five-year contract was signed two days later.
 On 14 August, Dennis scored on his Watford debut in their league opener against Aston Villa, where Watford won 3–2.
-Dennis was nominated for the Premier League Player of the Month award for November 2021 after scoring and grabbing two assists in a 4–1 thrashing of Manchester United and scoring in a 4–2 defeat at Leicester City.
+Dennis was nominated for the Premier League Player of the Month award for November 2021 after scoring and creating two assists in a 4–1 win against Manchester United and scoring in a 4–2 defeat at Leicester City.

 Nottingham Forest

 On 13 August 2022, Dennis signed with Premier League side Nottingham Forest for an undisclosed transfer fee.
-Chief scout Tom Burton from Hucknall, highly rated the Nigerian international.
+The transfer fee was reported to be £10 million.
+However he failed to replicate the excellent form that he showed during his spell at Watford; struggling to establish himself in the newly-promoted Forest team.
+His last appearance for Forest was in May 2023 and he was eventually dropped from the squad altogether for the 2024-25 season, casting serious doubt on his future at the club.

+On 15 September 2023, Dennis signed with Turkish side Istanbul Basaksehir on loan for the 2023–24 season.
+On 22 January 2024, Nottingham Forest terminated his loan deal with Istanbul Basaksehir to facilitate a move back to former club Watford on loan.

+On 3 February 2025, Dennis joined Championship side Blackburn Rovers on a loan deal until the end of the season.

+On 31 August 2025 it was announced that Nottingham Forest and Dennis had mutually agreed to end his contract.

 International career

 Dennis represented Nigeria at under-23 level before being called up to the senior team.
 He made his debut on 10 September 2019 in a 2–2 friendly draw to Ukraine, coming on as a 82nd-minute substitute for Samuel Chukwueze.